-“Thank you Dan.
+“Thank you, Dan.
 You’ve brought some great ideas to the table that will help improve the payroll process from here on out.
 I appreciate your input.”

 3. Group Feedback:

-When a team has achieves something together it should be acknowledged.
+When a team has achieved something together it should be acknowledged.
 However, when a team fails to achieve something together, it needs to be addressed as well.
 When you acknowledge their effort as a team it helps reinforce team accountability.